top of page

 Liver Toxicity Warning: High doses or long-term use have been linked to liver damage in rare cases.
 Use only standardized extracts from reputable sources.

-You have pre-existing liver conditions
+You have existing liver issues

 Final Thoughts